-Products from the Start-Up are exploratory in nature and additional work may be necessary for publication and production-ready products.
+Products from Start-Up Projects are exploratory in nature and additional work may be necessary for publication and production-ready products.
 Accepted projects will be scoped to include statements of work and project deliverables that can be successfully achieved within 8-12 weeks from the start of work.
-Examples of prior projects can be found on our Research pages.
+Examples of prior projects can be found on DataLab’s research project pages.

 - Regular consultation with the DataLab directorate;